improving brain performance with neurofeedback technologies

-A heightened state of awareness is part of the fight / flight response.
-When this behaviour becomes entrenched this ‘hyper-vigilance’ is like the brain being locked into ‘battle stations’; primitive brain resources assigned to constant alert for the slightest hint of threat, causing inappropriate or even aggressive reactions in everyday situations.
+A heightened state of awareness is part of the fight / flight response, resulting in a state of chronic hyper vigilance.
+This state is akin to being locked into permanent ‘battle stations’; brain resources are on constant alert, causing inappropriate or even aggressive reactions in everyday situations.

 Freeze & Dissociation

-When a threat is utterly overwhelming and too much for the fight / flight system to cope with, the brain can go into a state known as ‘Freeze’; a numbing or collapse, akin to the playing dead response found in nature.
-This sort of trauma is experienced as a general shutdown, lack of vitality, emotional separation and detachment – even just being at a loss for words when feeling threatened.
+When a threat is utterly overwhelming and too much for the fight / flight system to cope with, the brain goes into a ‘Freeze’ state; a numbing or collapse response.
+This sort of trauma is experienced as a general shutdown, lack of vitality, emotional separation and detachment.

 Pam Tarr, Homecoming for Veterans Executive Director